-Elementary aged kids might be tasked with helping to remind you to give them their medication and even get the medication out.
+Elementary aged kids might be asked to help remind you that they need their medication and even get the medication out.

-Middle aged children might be tasked with measuring the medication and giving it to themselves, but with supervision.
+Middle school aged children might be asked to help measure the medication and give it to themselves, but with supervision.

 Most importantly don’t forget that a child’s motivation may change over time.
 While you don’t want to be a nag, it’s important to find a way you can communicate to ensure they are still taking their medications and doing it correctly.
 Don’t try to be sneaky.
 Let them know that you will occasionally check their medication and it’s okay if they forget sometimes.
 Tooktake labels would be a great way to help them remember if they took a dose and for you to do a quick check if they are taking it.